mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 An alternative to de-duping is to structure your consumers to perform [idempotent][idempotent] operations (an operation that will produce the same results if executed once or multiple times).
 In this case, the duplicated messages no longer have a practical impact.
-However, this isn't always possible and certainly isn't trivial.
+Unfortunately, this isn't trivial and oftentimes impractical.

 It's also important to note that both approaches introduce an explicit inefficiency, additional operational overhead, and complexity.